linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 Total 400,000,000

 _Notes:_ The payment rules are as follows.
-1. For payment of periodic coupon interest: Disburse periodic coupon

-interest to each tranche based on the amount of principal outstanding at the beginning of the period.
-2. For

-disbursement of principal payments: Disburse principal payments to tranche A until it is completely paid off.
-After

-tranche A is completely paid off, disburse principal payments to tranche B until it is completely paid off.
-After

-tranche B is completely paid off, disburse principal payments to tranche C until it is completely paid off.
-After

-tranche C is completely paid off, disburse principal payments to tranche D until it is completely paid off.
+1. For payment of periodic coupon interest: Disburse periodic coupon interest to each tranche based on the amount of principal outstanding at the beginning of the period.
+2. For disbursement of principal payments: Disburse principal payments to tranche A until it is completely paid off.
+After tranche A is completely paid off, disburse principal payments to tranche B until it is completely paid off.
+After tranche B is completely paid off, disburse principal payments to tranche C until it is completely paid off.
+After tranche C is completely paid off, disburse principal payments to tranche D until it is completely paid off.

-We recall here that a CMO is created by redistributing the cash flow—

-interest and principal—to the different tranches based on a set of payment

-rules.
-The payment rules in the note at the bottom of table 30.3 describe how

-the cash flow from the pass-through (i.e., collateral) is to be distributed to

-the four tranches.
-Separate rules determine the payment of the coupon

-interest and the payment of the principal, the principal being the total of the

-regularly scheduled principal payment and any prepayments.
+We recall here that a CMO is created by redistributing the cash flow—interest and principal—to the different tranches based on a set of payment rules.
+The payment rules in the note at the bottom of table 30.3 describe how the cash flow from the pass-through (i.e., collateral) is to be distributed to the four tranches.
+Separate rules determine the payment of the coupon interest and the payment of the principal, the principal being the total of the regularly scheduled principal payment and any prepayments.

-In CMO-1, each tranche receives periodic coupon interest payments

-based on the amount of the outstanding balance at the beginning of the

-month.
-The disbursement of the principal, however, is made in a special

-way.
-A tranche is not entitled to receive principal until the entire principal of

-the tranche before it in the priority structure is paid off.
-More specifically,

-tranche A receives all the principal payments until the entire principal

-amount owed to that bond class, \$194,500,000, is paid off; then tranche B

-begins to receive principal and continues to do so until it is paid the entire

-\$36,000,000.
-Tranche C then receives principal, and when it is paid off,

-tranche D starts receiving principal payments.
+In CMO-1, each tranche receives periodic coupon interest payments based on the amount of the outstanding balance at the beginning of the month.
+The disbursement of the principal, however, is made in a special way.
+A tranche is not entitled to receive principal until the entire principal of the tranche before it in the priority structure is paid off.
+More specifically, tranche A receives all the principal payments until the entire principal amount owed to that bond class, \$194,500,000, is paid off; then tranche B begins to receive principal and continues to do so until it is paid the entire \$36,000,000.
+Tranche C then receives principal, and when it is paid off, tranche D starts receiving principal payments.

-Although the priority rules for the disbursement of the principal

-payments are known, the precise amount of the principal in each period is

-not.
-This amount depends on the cash flow and therefore on the principal

-payments of the collateral, which depend on the actual prepayment rate of
+Although the priority rules for the disbursement of the principal payments are known, the precise amount of the principal in each period is not.
+This amount depends on the cash flow and therefore on the principal payments of the collateral, which depend on the actual prepayment rate of the collateral.

-the collateral.
 An assumed PSA speed allows the cash flow to be projected.

-Table 30.2 shows the cash flow (interest, regularly scheduled principal

-repayment, and prepayments) assuming 165 PSA.
-Assuming that the

-collateral does prepay at 165 PSA, the cash flow available to all four

-tranches in CMO-1 will be precisely the cash flow shown in table 30.2.
+Table 30.2 shows the cash flow (interest, regularly scheduled principal repayment, and prepayments) assuming 165 PSA.
+Assuming that the collateral does prepay at 165 PSA, the cash flow available to all four tranches in CMO-1 will be precisely the cash flow shown in table 30.2.

-To demonstrate how the priority rules for CMO-1 work, table 30.4 shows

-the cash flow for selected months, assuming the collateral prepays at 165

-PSA.
-For each tranche, the table shows (1) the balance at the end of the

-month, (2) the principal paid down (regularly scheduled principal repayment

-plus prepayments), and (3) interest.
-In month 1, the cash flow for the

-collateral consists of a principal payment of \$709,923 and an interest

-payment of \$2.5 million (0.075 × \$400 million/12).
-The interest payment is

-distributed to the four tranches based on the amount of the par value

-- utstanding.
-So, for example, tranche A receives \$1,215,625 (0.075 ×
-\$194,500,000/12) of the \$2.5 million.
-The principal, however, is all distributed to tranche A. Therefore, the cash flow for tranche A in month 1 is
-\$1,925,548.
-The principal balance at the end of month 1 for tranche A is
-\$193,790,076 (Original principal balance of \$194,500,000 − Principal
-payment of \$709,923).
+To demonstrate how the priority rules for CMO-1 work, table 30.4 shows the cash flow for selected months, assuming the collateral prepays at 165 PSA.
+For each tranche, the table shows (1) the balance at the end of the month, (2) the principal paid down (regularly scheduled principal repayment plus prepayments), and (3) interest.
+In month 1, the cash flow for the collateral consists of a principal payment of \$709,923 and an interest payment of \$2.5 million (0.075 × \$400 million/12).
+The interest payment is distributed to the four tranches based on the amount of the par value outstanding.
+So, for example, tranche A receives \$1,215,625 (0.075 × \$194,500,000/12) of the \$2.5 million.
+The principal, however, is all distributed to tranche A. Therefore, the cash flow for tranche A in month 1 is \$1,925,548.
+The principal balance at the end of month 1 for tranche A is \$193,790,076 (Original principal balance of \$194,500,000 − Principal payment of \$709,923).
 No principal payment is distributed to the three other tranches, because a principal balance is still outstanding for tranche A. This scenario will be true for months 2 through 80.

 ```
 Table 30.4
 ```

 Monthly cash flow for selected months for CMO-1 (assuming 165 PSA).

-After month 81, the principal balance will be zero for tranche A. For the

-collateral, the cash flow in month 81 is \$3,318,521, consisting of a principal
+After month 81, the principal balance will be zero for tranche A. For the collateral, the cash flow in month 81 is \$3,318,521, consisting of a principal

 payment of \$2,032,196 and an interest payment of \$1,286,325.
 At the